gnuradio/greps/grep-9999-correctiq.md

 ## Abstract

-The DC spike created by the IQ sampling process has long plagued some SDRs.
+The DC spike created by the IQ sampling process has long been an issue with the sampling process.
 Software such as GQRX and SDRSharp have built-in algorithms that can be enabled to remove this artifact.
 However, GNU Radio has no built-in blocks to address this feature.
 A second related feature common in receiver software is the ability to correct for inverted spectrum.
 The gr-correctiq OOT module provides blocks that